acdh-oeaw/generic-de-web-app/_posts/2016-08-18-part-9-code-refactoring.md

 # Conclusion and outlook

 Congrats!
 You created a lightweight web application to publish digital editions.
-And especially due to the recent chapter, the code base of this application does not look too bad.
+And especially due to the recent chapter, the code base of this application does not look too bad any more.
 Unfortunately we can't say the same about the [start page](http://localhost:8080/exist/apps/thun-demo/pages/index.html) of our application.
 But this will be the topic of the next chapter.